LYD369/KELGoP/README.md

 # KELGoP

-This is the code and data for **A Framework of Knowledge Graph-Enhanced Large Language Model Based on Global Planning**
+This is the code and data for **A Framework of Knowledge Graph-Enhanced Large Language Model Based on Global Planning**.

 ## Setup